syncfusion/ej2-angular-docs/src/navigations/toolbar/how-to/set-item-wise-custom-template.md

 ## As selector

 The template property also allows getting template content through query `selector`.
-Here, checkbox 'ID' attribute is specified in the template.
+Here, button 'ID' attribute is specified in the template.

 ```typescript
 template: "#Template"